ufgmg/mideast-sidearm-hideaway/README.md

 ### Backstory

-You are a lone space traveler whose ship has been impaired.
+You are a freelance space scientist whose ship has been impaired.
 Unfortunately, the parts you need to repair your ship have fallen into the black hole, and you have no way to get them out.

 ### Gameplay synopsis